 CHEERS!
+It’s time for a fall cocktail and this Royal Apple Pomegranate cocktail is the one!
 After the most recent record breaking heat wave, the weather has been overcast for at least a week now.
 The leaves are in that odd stage where the trees look kind of pale but haven’t turned their showy fall colors just yet.
 Even though the first official day of Autumn was this past week, the feeling in the air is that it is definitely coming but not quite in full swing.
 It is almost time to dust off the boots and scarves while flipping through This Old House Magazine.
-Ok, that last one isn’t about fall, but a room of mine is being featured inside in October, so I can’t help myself.
+Ok, that last one isn’t about fall, but a room of mine is being featured inside, so I can’t help myself.

 Also, the red and green combination could really make this a fun holiday cocktail or punch for entertaining.
 If you mix this up, tell me your thoughts in the comments or follow me and tag @CravingCreative on Instagram!

 Jigger – Easy to get exactly the right measure and has a capacity for all the necessary measurements.
 You can’t go wrong!

 No Melt Ice Cubes – watered down drinks are terrible.
 These keep your drink cold without diluting it and these are clear and BPA free!